teaching-cognition/mindsandmachines/Project.md

 3. First draft of your paper (3 points)
 4. Your final paper (7 points)

 Rubrics for each component will be posted on Canvas.
+Deadlines for each component are posted on the <a href="https://teaching-cognition.github.io/mindsandmachines/Schedule.html">schedule page</a>.